 “Are you sure you left it there?” he asked as we stood scratching our heads and looking at the gap between cars.

-I was pretty sure, yes, I had left it there, and by then I was pretty sure my car had been stolen.
+I was pretty sure, yes, and by then I was pretty sure my car had been stolen.

 I’ve used this story not to convince you that both the janitor and I are mad, but to illustrate the way minds work.
 We tell ourselves stories about our lives every minute of every day and the meanings we give events shape how we remember them.
-But that meaning isn’t necessarily fixed in stone.
+But those meanings aren't necessarily fixed in stone.
 I’m sure you’ve heard the expression, “We’ll laugh at this in years to come.”
-When we say this as we go experience events that we consider traumatic, we are reassuring ourselves that things will improve and that one day this current difficulty won’t seem such a big deal.
+When we say this as we go through difficult events, we're reassuring ourselves that things will improve and that one day it won’t seem such a big deal.